-Should you need to re-sit any assessments, you will need to pay a re-sit fee of approximately £55 per assessment.
+We recommend that you register as early as possible as this will give you access to the many study resources provided by AAT.
+Should you need to re-sit any assessments, you will need to pay a re-sit fee of approximately £65 per assessment.

 You will need to bring paper, pens and pencils and a calculator to each class.
 You will also need a large folder, such as a lever-arch file, to keep your handouts and notes in good order.